Monarchy of the United Kingdom: Personal union and republican phase

 Charles II's reign was marked by the development of the first modern political parties in England.
 Charles had no legitimate children and was due to be succeeded by his Roman Catholic brother, James, Duke of York.
 A parliamentary effort to exclude James from the line of succession arose; the "Petitioners", who supported exclusion, became the Whig Party, whereas the "Abhorrers", who opposed exclusion, became the Tory Party.
 The Exclusion Bill failed; on several occasions, Charles II dissolved Parliament because he feared that the bill might pass.
 After the dissolution of the Parliament of 1681, Charles ruled without a Parliament until his death in 1685.
-When James succeeded Charles, he pursued a policy of offering religious tolerance to Roman Catholics, thereby drawing the ire of many of his Protestant subjects.
+When James succeeded Charles, he pursued a policy of offering religious tolerance to Separatists and Roman Catholics, thereby drawing the ire of many of his subjects, who suspected his real aim was to reestablish Catholicism.
+The Tories were committed to the Church of England, and the Whigs were committed to parliamentary authority.
 Many opposed James's decisions to maintain a large standing army, appoint Roman Catholics to high political and military offices, and imprison Church of England clerics who challenged his policies.
 As a result, a group of Protestants known as the Immortal Seven invited James II & VII's daughter Mary and her husband William III of Orange to depose the king.
 William obliged, arriving in England on 5 November 1688 to great public support.
 Faced with the defection of many of his Protestant officials, James fled the realm and William and Mary (rather than James II & VII's Catholic son) were declared joint Sovereigns of England, Scotland and Ireland.

 James's overthrow, known as the Glorious Revolution, was one of the most important events in the long evolution of parliamentary power.
 The Bill of Rights 1689 affirmed parliamentary supremacy and declared that the English people held certain rights, including freedom from taxes imposed without parliamentary consent.
 The Bill of Rights required future monarchs to be Protestants and provided that, after any children of William and Mary, Mary's sister Anne would inherit the Crown.
 Mary II died childless in 1694, leaving William III & II as the sole monarch.
 By 1700, a political crisis arose, as all of Anne's children had died, leaving her as the only individual left in the line of succession.
 Parliament was afraid that the former James II or his supporters, known as Jacobites, might attempt to reclaim the throne.
 Parliament passed the Act of Settlement 1701, which excluded James and his Catholic relations from the succession and made William's nearest Protestant relations, the family of Sophia, Electress of Hanover, next in line to the throne after his sister-in-law Anne.
 Soon after the passage of the Act, William III & II died, leaving the Crown to Anne.